hill19850213/vitis_ai_custom_platform/README_zu6eg.md

 ***Now you should get an updated hello_dpu with a size of about 20MB(the ConvNet model is involved).***<br />

 ## Run Application on Board<br />
-1. Copy all the files from ***sd_card folder*** inside your Vitis application like ***<hello_dpu_application_directory>/Hardware/sd_card/*** to SD card, copy all the files under ***ref_files/boot_additional_files/*** provided by this Github repository to SD card, set ZCU104 to SD boot mode and boot up the board, connect the board with serial port.<br />
+1. Copy all the files from ***sd_card folder*** inside your Vitis application like ***<hello_dpu_application_directory>/Hardware/sd_card/*** to SD card, copy all the files under ***ref_files/boot_additional_files/*** provided by this Github repository to SD card, set zu6eg board to SD boot mode and boot up the board, connect the board with serial port.<br />
 2. Connect SSH:<br />
    a) Run ```ifconfig``` to get the IP address, here we take ```192.168.17.2``` as example.<br />
-   b) Using SSH terminal to connect ZCU104 with SSH: ```ssh -x root@192.168.17.2```, or use MobaXterm in Windows.<br />
+   b) Using SSH terminal to connect zu6eg board with SSH: ```ssh -x root@192.168.17.2```, or use putty in Windows.<br />
-3. If system doesn't mount SD card , you should mount to mnt folder by running command: ```mount /dev/mmcblk0p1 /card```.<br />
-4. Go to the /card folder and create a new folder named "package":
+3. Go to the /home/root folder and create a new folder named "Vitis-AI":
 ```
-cd /card
+cd /home/root
-mkdir package
+mkdir Vitis-AI/vitis_ai_library
 ```
-5. Since this is a custom design the Vitis AI library, DNNDK and test images are not installed.
+4. Since this is a custom design the Vitis AI library, DNNDK and test images are not installed.
 We need to install them on board.<br />
 I would suggest you to refer to section "Setting Up the Target" of [Vitis AI library readme file](https://github.com/Xilinx/Vitis-AI/blob/v1.2.1/Vitis-AI-Library/README.md) to install the Vitis AI library and refer to section "Setup Evaluation Board and run Vitis AI DNNDK samples" of [DNNDK example readme file](https://github.com/Xilinx/Vitis-AI/blob/v1.2.1/mpsoc/README.md) to install DNNDK and test images.
 If you feel difficult to do that please follow the steps below:<br />
    a) Download the Vitis AI Runtime 1.2.1 package [Vitis AI Runtime 1.2.1](https://www.xilinx.com/bin/public/openDownload?filename=vitis-ai-runtime-1.2.1.tar.gz)<br />
    b) Copy the vitis-ai-runtime-1.2.1.tar.gz from host to board with the following command running on host:<br />
    ```
    cd <path_to_vitis-ai-runtime-1.2.1.tar.gz>
-   scp vitis-ai-runtime-1.2.1.tar.gz 192.168.17.2:/card/package
+   scp vitis-ai-runtime-1.2.1.tar.gz 192.168.17.2:/home/root
    ```
    c) Untar the packet and install them one by one on target board:<br />
    ```
-   cd /card/package
+   cd /home/root
    tar -zxvf vitis-ai-runtime-1.2.1.tar.gz
    cd ./vitis-ai-runtime-1.2.1/aarch64/centos/
    rpm -ivh --force --ignoresize libunilog-1.2.0-r10.aarch64.rpm